Kveldsavisen

 You can find transcripts (posted midday) and more episodes of “The Ezra Klein Show” at nytimes.com/ezra-klein-podcast, and you can find Ezra on Twitter @ezraklein.
 Book recommendations from all our guests are listed at https://www.nytimes.com/article/ezra-klein-show-book-recs.

-This episode of “The Ezra Klein Show” was produced by Jack McCordick.
-Fact-checking by Michelle Harris, with Kate Sinclair.
-Our senior engineer is Jeff Geld, with additional mixing by Isaac Jones.
+This episode of “The Ezra Klein Show” was produced by Annie Galvin.
+Fact-checking by Michelle Harris, with Julie Beer.
+Our senior engineer is Jeff Geld, with additional mixing by Isaac Jones and Johnny Simon.
+Our recording engineer is Isaac Jones.
 Our executive producer is Claire Gordon.
-The show’s production team also includes Marie Cascione, Annie Galvin, Rollin Hu, Kristin Lin, Emma Kehlbeck, Marina King and Jan Kobal.
-Original music by Aman Sahota and Pat McCusker.
-Audience strategy by Kristina Samulewski and Shannon Busta.
+The show’s production team also includes Marie Cascione, Rollin Hu, Kristin Lin, Emma Kehlbeck, Jack McCordick, Marina King and Jan Kobal.
+Original music by Pat McCusker and Aman Sahota.
+Audience strategy by Shannon Busta.
 The director of New York Times Opinion Audio is Annie-Rose Strasser.

 Subscribe today at nytimes.com/podcasts or on Apple Podcasts and Spotify.
 You can also subscribe via your favorite podcast app here https://www.nytimes.com/activate-access/audio?source=podcatcher.
 For more podcasts and narrated articles, download The New York Times app at nytimes.com/app.